scottpetrovic/krita-documentation/user_manual/getting_started/basic_concepts.rst

 .. figure:: /images/en/Krita_basic_channel_rose.png
    :figwidth: 300
-   :align: left

    This is the red-channel of an image of a red rose.
 As you can see, the petals are white here, indicating that those areas contain full red.
 The leaves are much darker, indicating a lack of red, which is to be expected, as they are green.

 Though by default computers use RGB, they can also convert to CMYK (the subtractive model), or a perceptual model like LAB.
 In all cases this is just a different way of indicating how the colors relate to each other, and each time it usually has 3 components.
 The exception here is grayscale, because the computer only needs to remember how white a color is.
 This is why grayscale is more efficient memory-wise.